WHAT YOU SHOULD KNOW:

 Elevate your ankle:

-Ask your primary healthcare provider how active you should be, and when you may return to your normal daily activities.
+Ask your PHP how active you should be, and when you may return to your normal daily activities.
 Movement and activity are helpful for healing.
 After 6 weeks, practice walking as directed.

 Use crutches as directed:

 You may need crutches to help you walk while your ankle heals.
 Crutches help you keep your weight off your ankle, and help prevent more ankle damage.

 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.

 - You have trouble walking, or more swelling, pain, or stiffness in your ankle, even after you take your medicine.